 Students interested in the pre-occupational therapy career advising track must obtain a bachelor’s degree and complete the necessary prerequisites for the occupational therapy doctorate program.
 Students interested in occupational therapy should consult with a pre-professional health career adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.

-Declaration of the pre-occupational therapy advising track through the Office of Pre-Professional Health Advising does not constitute admission to the occupational therapy doctorate program in VCU’s College of Health Professions.
+Declaration of the pre-occupational therapy career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute admission to the occupational therapy doctorate program in VCU’s College of Health Professions.
 Students must apply separately to the occupational therapy program/school of their choice at the appropriate time.

-Students with an interest in preparing for the occupational therapy doctorate program must declare an academic major and should declare and maintain their pre-occupational therapy advising track.
+Students with an interest in preparing for the occupational therapy doctorate program must declare an academic major and should declare and maintain their pre-occupational therapy career advising track.
 Students do not earn a pre-occupational therapy degree.
 Students unsure of their academic majors initially should clarify their academic interests through regular conversations with their academic adviser and pre-professional health career adviser.
 Those in the pre-occupational therapy advising track are encouraged to major in fields of greatest interest to them.
-To declare a pre-occupational therapy advising track, see the pre-professional health advising blog.
+To declare a pre-occupational therapy career advising track, see the Pre-Professional Health Hub.

 Prerequisites for the VCU occupational therapy doctorate program

 Students intending to enroll in the VCU occupational therapy doctorate program must complete a bachelor’s degree before entering, as well as declaring and maintaining their pre-occupational therapy advising track.
 It is recommended that applicants select a challenging course load of science and math courses each semester to ensure adequate preparation for the academic rigor of the occupational therapy program.